-Unit Topic Weighting AS 1 Section A: Product Design and Practice Section B: Electronic and Micro-electronic Control Systems or Product Design Each section is completed as a separate paper both 1 hour long.
+Unit Торіс Weighting AS 1 Section A: Product Design and Practice Section B: Electronic and Micro-electronic Control Systems or Product Design Each section is completed as a separate paper both 1 hour long.
 There will be a 20 minute break between papers.
 50% of AS Level 20% of total A Level.

-713 2 This module is based on a coursework assignment.
-It draws on the knowledge and skills covered in Unit AS 1.
-Students must analyse an existing product with a view to redesigning it or an aspect of it.
-Students must produce: Approximately 50% of AS Level a 3-dimensional model or proto-type that represents the 60 hours 20% of total A Level practical outcome of the product analysis and development; and a portfolio (of no more than 10 A3 sheets) containing writter and graphical support material
+AS 2 This module is based on a courseword on the knowledge and skills covered in must analyse an existing product with it or an aspect of it.
+Students must price a 3-dimensional model or proto-type practical outcome of the product ana and a portfolio (of no more than 10 A3 shifts) and graphical support material Unit AS 1.
+Students a view to redesigning duce: nat represents the sis and development; Approximately 60 hours 50% of AS Level 20% of total A Level --- -- ---